akirataguchi115/mscthesis/misc/taguchi-pars.md

 - state of terminology standardization
 - figure to demonstrate terms
 - free vs open
-- define PCLs in se
+- define public licenses in se
 - acknowledge the topic is complex

 ### 2 Methods